gagalyash/movie-recommender-system/README.md

 - title - Title of the movie.
 - vote_average - average ratings the movie recieved.
 - vote_count - the count of votes recieved.

+# Inspiration
+- In this project, we are building a Content-based movie recommender system to predict top 5 movies.

 # Model Deployment
 I have deployed the model using Streamlit library on Heroku which is a Platform As A Service(PAAS)